-'''

-$ ls repos/hooks/

-post-commit.tmpl post-lock.tmpl post-lock.tmpl pre-commit.tmpl pre-commit.tmpl pre-lock.tmpl pre-lock.tmpl pre-unlock.tmpl

-post-revprop-change.tmpl pre-lock.tmpl start-commit.tmpl
+''' $ ls repos/hooks/ post-commit.tmpl post-unlock.tmpl pre-revprop-change.tmpl post-lock.tmpl pre-commit.tmpl pre-unlock.tmpl post-revprop-change.tmpl pre-lock.tmpl start-commit.tmpl '''

-'''

 There is one template for each hook that the Subversion repository supports; by examining the contents of those template scripts, you can see what triggers each script to run and what data is passed to that script.
 Also present in many of these templates are examples of how one might use that script, in conjunction with other Subversion-supplied programs, to perform common useful tasks.
 To actually install a working hook, you need only place some executable program or script into the repos/hooks directory, which can be executed as the name (such as start-commit or post-commit) of the hook.